Skip to main content

 For production Deployments, Astronomer recommends storing your API credentials in AWS Secrets Manager and referencing them from Lambda.
 See https://docs.aws.amazon.com/lambda/latest/dg/configuration-database.html

-7. Add the following code to lambda_function.py
+7. Add the following code to lambda_function.py.
+Replace <bucket_name> with your value.

 import boto3